Parable: Defined as a short simple story intended to illustrate a moral or religious lesson.

 One of those simple adjustments was the need for access to a clean washroom should there be a need for a bathroom break.

 Hearing this, the General Manager for the facility and the Director of Sales staked out a convenient washroom to ensure it was clean and reflected well on the facility.
-Fortunately, for all concerned, a bathroom visit was not required and all was well.
+Fortunately, for all concerned a bathroom visit was not required and all was well

 Similarly, another client tells the story about a sales agent visiting a customer who remarked about the shininess of their shoes.
 They next trip, the sales agent brought a tube of the special polish they used for the customer as a gift.

-My Perspective: Think about stories—or parables—within your organization that demonstrates your values and desired behaviors.
+My Perspective: Think about stories—or parables—within your organization that demonstrate your values and desired behaviors.
 Look for opportunities to add emotional impact.
 Dig deeper to find the hook that will make the story—and therefore the message—memorable.

 If you have real stories that demonstrate behaviors you want to see modeled in your organization attributes, especially when imbued with emotional impact, they are priceless.
 Use them to communicate your core values and service principles in a memorable manner so everyone in the organization understands expectations.
 And reward people who demonstrate these behaviors with recognition by becoming the star of a future story.

 If your business has been operating any length of time, you already “own” success stories.
 Now’s the time to dig them out and put them to work.
-Click here to find out how my Leadership Consulting will help you understand where your company needs to work and where your strengths lie.
-Together we can help you use the power of parables to motivate your team.